justintemps/ilo-prism/prompt.md

 Generate a concise summary of the following labour statistics using a factual and objective tone.
-Focus only on describing the statistical trend in the data without trying to explain why it changed over time.
+Focus only on describing the statistical trends in the data without trying to explain why it changed over time.

 **Context**